Armando Broja: 2023–24 season: Loan to Fulham

 After scoring two goals in 19 games across all competitions for Chelsea in the first half of the season, Broja was sent on loan to fellow Premier League side Fulham on 1 February 2024, signing a contract until the end of the season.
 He made his debut on 3 February, coming on as a 74th-minute substitute for Rodrigo Muniz in a 2–2 away draw to Burnley in the Premier League.

 2024–25 season: Loan to Everton

 On 30 August 2024, shortly before the transfer window closed, Broja signed for fellow Premier League side Everton on a season-long loan with an option to make the transfer permanent.

 Burnley

 On 8 August 2025, Broja joined fellow Premier League club Burnley signing a five-year contract in a deal worth around £20 million.
-He made his league debut on 14 September 2025, against Liverpool, coming on as a substitute in the 89th minute of a 1–0 home defeat, decided by a stoppage-time penalty from Mohamed Salah in the 90+5' minute.
+He made his league debut on 14 September 2025, against Liverpool, coming on as a substitute in the 89th minute of a 1–0 home defeat, decided by a stoppage-time penalty from Mohamed Salah in the 95th minute.
+On 20 December 2025, Broja scored his first goal for Burnley against Bournemouth in the 90th minute, heading past Đorđe Petrović to secure a 1–1 draw.
+In January 2026, Broja was included in the Premier League "Team of the Week" following his assist against Newcastle United.
+In Burnley's 1–0 loss to Manchester City on 23 April 2026, Broja played briefly in the closing minutes and was congratulated by Pep Guardiola after the match, as Burnley were relegated to the Championship.

+On 16 August 2026, Broja returned to competitive action after a lengthy absence, coming on as a 76th-minute substitute against West Ham United in Burnley's opening Championship match of the season, with the team trailing 2–0; his pass led to a penalty converted by Zian Flemming, who later scored the stoppage-time equaliser to complete Burnley's comeback.